philfv9/spmf-software/README.md

 > Fournier-Viger, P., Lin, C.W., Gomariz, A., Gueniche, T., Soltani, A., Deng, Z., Lam, H. T. (2016). *The SPMF Open-Source Data Mining Library Version 2.* In Proceedings of the 19th European Conference on Principles of Data Mining and Knowledge Discovery (PKDD 2016), Part III, Springer LNCS 9853, pp. 36–40.

+For a full list of citations, see the [citations page](https://www.philippe-fournier-viger.com/spmf/index.php?link=citations.php).
 Citing SPMF helps support the project — thank you! 🙏

 ---